Don't look for a pill that can substitute the Cretan diet. There is no such thing Serge Renaud, 1998

-Due to its unique biodiversity and special climatic conditions, Crete is a place that favours the growing of excellent native wild herbs and greens.
+Due to its unique biodiversity and special climatic conditions, Crete is a place that favors the growing of excellent native wild herbs and greens.
 This, along with the pastoral products, has shaped the eating habits of the Cretans for centuries and built the reputation of the Cretan diet as the healthiest diet among the rest of the Mediterranean diets.
-The dietary pattern of Cretan diet is mainly based on the consumption of olive oil, large quantities of vegetables and reduced meat.
+The dietary pattern of the Cretan diet is mainly based on the consumption of olive oil, large quantities of vegetables, and reduced meat.

 Of course, modern societies have had to adjust to a faster-paced routine that affects every aspect of human interaction.
 In this context, consumers put food and food sourcing under ever-increasing scrutiny.
 Food scandals and issues of hygiene in food production have never been more widespread.
 In these troubled times, products unique to the Cretan diet offer a safe alternative, as their century-old qualities make them rather unique among modern food trends.
 And even though tradition is what makes this diet so special, it wouldn't be as effective if it weren't for the use of local, quality produce.
 The key distinctive feature is the use of simple but abundant ingredients in preparing Cretan dishes.